 Due to its fluid nature prior to curing, concrete tiles are factory-molded into a wide variety of shapes and textures to simulate wood shake shingles, clay tiles, or slate tiles.

 They offer excellent resistance to wind or roof hail damage.

 However, when comparing clay roof tiles vs. concrete roof tiles, it’s important to note that clay tiles last longer than concrete.

-Traditional slate roof tiles are manufactured from rock.
+Traditional, natural slate roof tiles are manufactured from rock.

 Slate tile roofs are popular due to their natural appearance, durability, and longevity.

 In the US, slate roof tiles first appeared in the northeastern area of the country, where large slate deposits were found.